sofn-xyz/mailing/packages/web/README.md

 npx prisma migrate dev
 ```

-In prod, we set DATABASE_URL to a postgres db on neon.tech.
+In prod, we set MAILING_DATABASE_URL to a postgres db on neon.tech.